 • The card would be usable ONLY for prescription medicine and for visits to licensed doctors and dentists.

-• The card would have a credit limit.
-Reaching this limit would trigger agency review of the use of the card and their participation - as reaching a deductible works in your current insurance policies.
+• The card would have a "credit limit".
+Reaching this "limit" would trigger agency review of the use of the card and their participation - just like reaching a deductible works in your current insurance policies.
 Think of a value determined by the person's economic status - the method by which credit is responsibly extended today.

 • The balance would be due from the holder to the "medical VISA" agency, exactly as bank and other credit cards are handled today.

 • An interest rate on outstanding balances would be established to collect two things: direct cost of the program (overhead), and an investment fund to be used for catastrophic illness and disability of all participants in the program.

 • Card holders could be shown instructions for getting medical attention, and encouraged to avoid using emergency rooms for routine care.
 Emergency rooms can require the medical card to send patients to other clinics.

 • Medical VISA card holders could build a positive, interest-paying balance in their medical account, as this is portable (not job-dependent) medical insurance.

 • This system does not discriminate between individuals based on anything but their reported income, and then, only to determine when the agency steps in.
 It doesn't care about citizenship or race.
 If you are an immigrant, you would be positively identified by this card.
 The system relieves the nation of the burden of those immigrants who are undocumented.

 Make no mistake about the fundamental nature of this card: up to the spending limit, the holder MUST pay.
 People simply won't be careful with other people's money.

 Senator, people understand credit cards, however woeful the current credit situation might be because of public confusion between ownership and possession.
 I myself am mystified by my own Blue Cross, Blue Shield statements, which routinely say my treatment cost twice what anyone was paid.

 It's time to re-establish the patient-doctor relationship.
 This will do that.